haoshao-nku/medical_seg/README.md

 > ln -s   "mechanical hard disk path"  /medical_seg/mmsegmentation/work_dirs

 If your hardware resources are relatively rich, ignore this advice.

+> **Note: Our experiment is implemented based on [mmsegmentation](https://github.com/open-mmlab/mmsegmentation).
+The environment configuration can also refer to the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation), and questions about the entire project can refer to the [official documentation](https://mmsegmentation.readthedocs.io/zh-cn/latest/).**

 ## Our Work